Why do people feel disconnected?

 Biomarker Discovery in Psychiatry

-I develop and validate quantifiable EEG signatures of psychiatric and Neurodevelopmental conditions.
-The goal is to do for psychiatry what biomarkers have done for the rest of medicine: replace subjective symptom checklists with objective biological measures that can guide personalised treatment.
+I develop and validate quantifiable EEG signatures of Neurodevelopmental conditions and other psychiatric illnesses.
+My long-term goal is to do for psychiatry what biomarkers have done for the rest of medicine: replace subjective symptom checklists with objective, and replicable, biological measures that can guide personalised treatment.

 Normative Modelling and Sex Differences